Launch the default Windows app for a URI

 URI Schemes

-The various URI schemes are described below.
+The various URI schemes are described in this section.

 Email URI scheme